 Lesson 9: Operational Excellence is a never-ending story.
 In order to be successful, companies and people have to take time to challenge the status quo.
 This is not easy in a fast changing world, but it is necessary if you want good results from your Operational Excellence efforts.

-HOW TO IMPLEMENT SUCCESSFUL OPERATIONAL EXCELLENCE PROGRAMS.
+HOW TO IMPLEMENT SUCCESSFUL OPEX PROGRAMS.

 I hope that this article can help you avoid some pitfalls with regard to the implementation of Operational Excellence I have seen along the way.
 In any case, always try to make sure that: